Steveorevo/node-red-contrib-credentials/README.md

 # node-red-contrib-credentials
 Provides a credentials node to store one or more values privately; preventing inadvertent export to flows or to version control commits.
-Node-RED stores your node information in flows.json and any values marked as credentials into an encrypted separate flows_cred.json file.
-Values marked as credentials are also omitted when using the clipboard to keep your information private.
+Node-RED stores your node information in flows.json and any values setup as credentials into an encrypted separate flows_cred.json file.
+Values designated as credentials are also omitted when using the clipboard to keep your information private.
 Use this node to configure any property values you wish to keep private.